SyNthw8ve/Trigger-AI/model-exploration.md

 1. The `User` is measured against the representative of each cluster.
     > A **measure of distance** is needed between an `Opening` and a `User`
-1. The step above yields the distance from the `User` to teach of the Clusters.
-For the least (1/2/X?) distance(s):
+1. The step above yields the distance from the `User` to each of the Clusters.
+For the Cluster(s) with the least (1/2/X?) distance(s):
 1. For each `Opening` of the Cluster, calculate the distance between it and the `User`.
 1. The closest match(es) is(are) returned.

 A threshold for step 2 could be used.

+An example of this:

+`User` a = ...
+Some user that is really talented in Machine Learning

+For each cluster, we get a distance (or %?):

+1: 5
+2: 2
+3: 1

+It's clear that the `Openings` of Cluster 3 would interest `a` more.

+So, for each `Opening` in Cluster 3 we calculated another distance (or %?):

+5: 1.2
+11: 1 (same as before)
+6: 0.9

+Now we can return all 3 openings (6, 11 and 5) or all that are above some threshold.

 ### Simple